JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 We thank Google for the opporthnity and all three GSoC contributors for enhancing JabRef!

 ### Special Thanks

+The JabRef Team wishes all of you Happy Holidays and a Happy New Year!

 This time we want to give a special shootout to all the first time contributors at JabRef!
 We hope you had a positive experience so far and continue your contribution!